ngraveio/Research/papers/nbcr-2023-002-multi-layer-sync.md

 The language is encoded with alpha-2 code to represent the names of the language following [[ISO 639-1]](https://www.iso.org/standard/22109.html).

-- **CDDL for syncing the general purpose payload** `crypto-portfolio`
+- **CDDL for syncing the general purpose payload** `portfolio`

-In this document, we are defining the new UR type `crypto-portfolio` to aggregate accounts, coin identity and metadata information together.
+In this document, we are defining the new UR type `portfolio` to aggregate accounts, coin identity and metadata information together.

-When used embedded in another CBOR structure, this structure should be tagged #6.1405.
+When used embedded in another CBOR structure, this structure should be tagged #6.41405.

 ```
 ; Top level multi coin sync payload